A Celebration of Celebration Day

 Thank you to all those who got in touch after the release of "Celebration Day" asking if a Garden Tapes feature was in the making.
 You convinced me eventually that it was a worthwhile endeavour, so I dedicate The Meridian Garden Tapes to you, to Messrs.
 Page, Plant, Jones and Bonham (senior and junior) and most of all to the man whose life was extraordinary enough to be worthy of such a remarkable Celebration.

-Hey, Ahmet - they did it.
+Hey, Ahmet - they did it for you.

-The Garden Tapes
+home - The Garden Tapes